skalyaanamoorthy/PSLMs/README.md

 1. You can run any of the inference scripts in inference_scripts.
 You can copy commands from the associated `cluster_inference_scripts` for convenience and prototypes.
 Note that ProteinMPNN and Tranception require the location where the GitHub repository was installed as arguments. e.g.:

 	`python inference_scripts/mpnn.py --db_loc 'data/preprocessed/q3421_mapped.csv' --output 'data/inference/q3421_mapped_preds.csv' --mpnn_loc ./ProteinMPNN --noise '20'`

+	This step is expected to take <2 minutes and should update the designated output file.

 ⚠️ **Due to the use of relative paths in the _mapped.csv, you must call inference scripts from the root of the repository!
 Again, note that you must specify the install location for ProteinMPNN, Tranception, and KORPM because they originate from repositories.**